kalemaria/pycurv/README.md

 ## testing package
 This package contains:
- - code used to generate synthetic test volumes and surfaces for testing our and external curvature estimation methods (FreeSurfer and Mindboggle)
+ - code used to generate synthetic test volumes and surfaces for testing our and external curvature estimation methods from FreeSurfer (Pienaar et al. 2008, International Journal of Imaging Systems and Technology) and Mindboggle (Klein et al. 2017, PLoS Computational Biology)
  - error calculation module
  - integration and unit tests for the main curvaturia workflows and functions
  - scripts for running the external software, getting curvatures and calculating